lucashabersaat/rosas_road_segmentation/README.md

 $ python main.py -train unet_transformer
 ```

-To see what models are available, checkout the `handle_train` method in this file.
-If no model is
+To see what models are available, checkout `common/get_model.py`.
-given `unet_transformer` is taken.

 #### Load